swift502/EquimercConverter/README.md

 Single-file image projection converter.
 Written in Python.

-Converts images between equirectangular to mercator projection.
+Converts images between equirectangular and mercator projections.
 Expands the image to new aspect ratio and fills in missing pixels using nearest sampling.

 ### Usage